andrewcooke/bnum/README.md

 >>> class Strange(Bnum):
 ...     foo = 42
 ...     bar = 'fish'
-...     baz  # = 'baz' - implicitly the name, since no values argument given
+...     baz = ...  # implicitly the name, since no values argument given
 ```

-The only value you cannot have is `None`, which will be treated as missing
+The only value you cannot have is `...` (ellipsis), which will be treated as
-and replaced by an implicit value.
+missing and replaced by an implicit value.

 ### Retrieving Instances